KStandiford/Piccolo_OS_Plus/docs/Theory_of_Operation.md

 # About Core 1
 You can configure Piccolo OS Plus to not use multi-core and then go ahead and use Core 1 as you please.
 All the SDK mechanisms and methods will be available.
 (Piccolo OS does not use the FIFOs, etc., and will NOT start core 1).
-All of the SDK sychronization mechanisms will also work between the cores.
+All of the SDK synchronization mechanisms will also work between the cores.
 You can even send signals from core 1 to tasks running under Piccolo OS on core 0.
 Just remember to call `%piccolo_init()` in `main()` **before** you start core 1!
 Otherwise the SDK integration may break.